Harrypatria/Masterclass-Batch-10-Health-AI-Agent/README.md

   doi       = {10.5281/zenodo.22049522},
   url       = {https://doi.org/10.5281/zenodo.22049522}
 }
-In-text: (Patria & Setiadi, 2026)

 When citing this specific project:

 Chapter 10 – AI Health Copilot (Patria & Setiadi, 2026)

 <div align="center">
-Authors
-Dr. Harry Patria, PMP®, PMI-CPMAI®

-CEO & Chief Data and AI Officer, Patria & Co.

-Principal AI Software Engineer, i-Vigilant Technologies UK

-Co-founder, Convergence AI
-Felix A. Setiadi, MSc.

-Vice President of Data and AI

-Co-founder, Convergence AI
-Full biographies appear in the handbook.

-Permitted Use
-This code is offered under the same terms as the handbook’s Permitted Use page:

-Research, publications, teaching and social media content are welcome Use must remain consistent with its educational purpose and must cite the handbook Does not extend to repackaging this code or the handbook as a competing commercial product

-For any other use, contact the copyright holders directly.

 Publisher
 Patria & Co.